April 20, 2017

 Certain funds may, at times, experience higher-than-average portfolio turnover which may generate significant taxable gains and increased trading expenses which in turn may lower the fund’s return.

-View performance for the Scout Unconstrained Bond Fund.
+View holdings for the Scout International Fund.

 View performance for the Scout Mid Cap Fund.